Ouranosinc/Magpie/docs/glossary.rst

         Required :term:`Group` membership to obtain sufficient privileges in order to be permitted the execution of a given request.
 Requests under different scopes require variable access levels depending on context.

+    ACE
+        Access Control Entry.

+        Definition of an access control rule as Allow/Deny condition for a given :term:`User` or :term:`Group` to act according to a certain :term:`Permission` name.
+Multiple :term:`ACE` form the effective :term:`ACL` conditions to be evaluated to either grant or refuse access.

     ACL
         Access Control List.

-        Set of :term:`User` and :term:`Group` scopes, provided session :term:`Authentication` elements, that either grants or denies access to the applicable :term:`User` to the targeted HTTP request.
+        Set of :term:`User` and :term:`Group` scopes, provided session :term:`Authentication` elements, that either grants or denies :term:`Permission` access to the applicable :term:`User` for the targeted :term:`Resource`.
+        Formed of multiple :term:`ACE`.

     Allowed Permissions
         Set of applicable :term:`Permission` values onto an element.
 See :ref:`Allowed Permissions` section.